celiberate/TPE/_posts/2018-10-30-ML Prerequisite.md

 comments: true
 quote: Beat the data until it spits what you want to learn
 ---
-Standard deviation, eigenValues, patial derivatives...When was the last time you encountered these words.
-For someone like me whose previous encounter with these Mathematics and Statistics topics, were more than a decade back, even getting started with learning ML, required a lot of groundwork and cleaning up the dust settled on those high school maths and statistics concepts.
+Standard deviation, eigenValues, patial derivatives...When was the last time you encountered these terms.
+For someone like me whose previous encounter with these Mathematics and Statistics topics, were more than a decade back, even getting started with learning ML, required a lot of groundwork and cleaning up all the dust settled on fundamental maths and statistics concepts.

 Unlike learning a new language or a framework, where you straightaway jump to writing a "Hello World" program or executing commands to build and run, in the case of ML, the first major challenge is to identify where & how to begin with.
 Because ML will require you to have a fair understanding of